DonEnricoEsteve/Data_Science_Project/README.md

 Read the Replication/README.md for a detailed process of how the implementation was performed.

 <h3> Submittables </h3>
 Two files are available alongside the respective directories for pipeline replication and implementation: (1) "DS_Python_Paper.pdf" serves as the report for this project in IMRAD format, and (2) "DS_Python_Presentation.pptx" was used for presenting the project last 01/30/2025.

-Within each directory, the following can be found: "README.md", "src" and "tests" are found.
+Within each directory, the following can be found: "README.md", "src" (containing main.py), and "tests" are found.

 <h3> Other files </h3>
 The "requirements.txt" file contains all necessary modules and packages for the pipeline replication and implementation.